-Kate Hollenbach is an artist, programmer, and educator based in Los Angeles, California.
+Kate Hollenbach is an artist, programmer, and educator based in Chicago, Illinois and Los Angeles, California.
 She develops and examines interactive systems and new technologies relating body, gesture, and physical space.
 Her recent work includes phonelovesyoutoo, an Android application that lovingly watches its user’s activities by capturing video from the phone’s front camera, back camera, and screen.
 Through the application, Kate generates video works to understand what mobile devices see when they observe human bodies and how human presence is split between physical and virtual planes.

 Her art practice is informed by years of professional experience and as an interface designer and product developer.
 Formerly Director of Design and Computation at Oblong Industries, she led an interdisciplinary team of designers and programmers to develop cutting edge user experiences for collaborative environments and new interaction models for gestural devices.
 She oversaw the design of Mezzanine, the company’s flagship product.
 Mezzanine is in use today by clients including IBM, Accenture, CBRE, and Sonos.
 Kate holds an MFA from UCLA Design Media Arts and a B.Sc. in Computer Science and Engineering from MIT.